The patient left with a leaflet. The AI built to help them. The van that drove to Bilbao to prove it works.

 Doc Strange has a hamlet here.
 Mole has one.
 Founders get one โ a page that's yours, in a community built for people like you.
 No judgment.
 No apology.
 Just patients who get it.

-Doc Strange โ Chris P Tee โ drove a van from the UK to Spannabis Barcelona.
+Doc Strange โ Chris P Tee โ drove a van from Bristol to Spannabis.
 Education booth.
 AI strain ID.
 Real patients, real conversations.
 No institutional backing.
 No corporate sponsor.
 Just a magician with a medical cannabis prescription and a laptop, doing the work nobody else would do.

 That's the mission.
 That's always been the mission.